 On November 8, 1994, my world had changed dramatically.
 That was the day Representative Newt Gingrich and his co-conspirators staged the “Republican Revolution” in the mid-term Congressional elections, vowing to quickly overturn a generation’s worth of environmental legislation.
 I called the local office of the Sierra Club the next day.
 Soon, I was lobbying state legislators, writing op-eds, and organizing workshops among many other projects in what would be the start of a life-changing endeavor.
 Although I had been a member of various environmental organizations since my Reed days, with an interest in public lands and wilderness, I would now work in conservation full-time.

 This work meant a new, urgent set of questions and answers.
-All were still centered on land, culture, and history – at least I thought so.
+All were still centered on land, culture, and history.
 Unfortunately, my anthropological bent created a great deal of tension with a group of hard-core environmental activists in New Mexico, particularly my insistence that the conservation movement honor local cultures and their traditional land-use practices.
 It was a period of high conflict between rural residents and environmentalists across the West.
 The struggle was mostly ideological, I learned.
 What was land for – use or preservation?
 Cattle or condos?
 Which competing vision of public land would prevail?
 Thanks to my Reed training, I kept challenging treasured orthodoxies in the conservation movement, which irritated my fellow activists.
 It made for uncomfortable meetings.

 I decided to walk my talk.
 In 1997, I cofounded the nonprofit Quivira Coalition with a rancher and another conservationist.
 Quivira was our attempt to answer an anguished question that loomed large at the time: why didn’t environmentalists and ranchers get along better?
 In theory they shared many of the same hopes and fears: a love of land, a deep respect for nature, and a common concern for healthy water, food, fiber, and liberty.
 That was the theory.
 The reality was they were locked in a bitter struggle, exemplified by two popular bumper stickers: “Cattle-free by ’93!” shouted one.
 “Cattle galore by ’94!” shouted the other.
 Other anguished questions quickly followed: why was the land in such poor shape?
 Why were humans messing up the planet so badly?
 What could we do to heal relationships and work together?
 To answer this last question, we decided to work in the radical center with ranchers, a highly unorthodox idea at the time.
 By doing so we joined an exciting collaborative movement rising across the West.